TCP congestion control: TCP Westwood+

 Westwood+ is a sender-only modification of TCP Reno that optimizes the performance of TCP congestion control over both wired and wireless networks.
 TCP Westwood+ is based on end-to-end bandwidth estimation to set the congestion window and slow-start threshold after a congestion episode, that is, after three duplicate acknowledgments or a timeout.
 The bandwidth is estimated by averaging the rate of returning acknowledgment packets.
 In contrast with TCP Reno, which blindly halves the congestion window after three duplicate ACKs, TCP Westwood+ adaptively sets a slow-start threshold and a congestion window that takes into account an estimate of bandwidth available at the time congestion is experienced.
 Compared to Reno and New Reno, Westwood+ significantly increases throughput over wireless links and improves fairness in wired networks.

 Compound TCP

-Compound TCP is a Microsoft implementation of TCP which maintains two different congestion windows simultaneously, with the goal of achieving good performance on LFNs while not impairing fairness.
+Compound TCP is a Microsoft implementation of TCP that maintains two different congestion windows simultaneously, with the goal of achieving good performance on LFNs while not impairing fairness.
 It has been widely deployed in Windows versions since Microsoft Windows Vista and Windows Server 2008 and has been ported to older Microsoft Windows versions as well as Linux.